usnistgov/800-63-3/sp800-63c/sec7_fal.md

 *This section is normative.*

 This section defines allowable Federation Assurance Levels, or FAL.
 The FAL describes requirements for how assertions and constructed and secured for a given transaction.
-These levels can be requested by an RP or required by configuration of both RP and IdP for a given transaction.
+These levels can be requested by an RP or required by the configuration of both the RP and the IdP for a given transaction.

 All assertions SHALL comply with the detailed requirements in [Section 5](#sec5).
 While many other federation implementation options are possible, this list is intended to provide clear implementation recommendations representing increasingly secure deployment choices.
 Combinations of aspects not found in the FAL table are possible but outside the scope of this document.